The 10th International conference on ICT & Accessibility

 All submissions will undergo a double-blind peer review by an international program committee.
 To ensure a fair review process:

-• Do not include author names, affiliations, or acknowledgments in the initial submission
+• Do not include author names, affiliations, or acknowledgments in the initial submission.

-• References to prior work by the authors should be anonymized
+• References to prior work by the authors should be anonymized.

 • Each paper will be reviewed based on: